Glossary of Terms:

 Notices or Statement of Particulars:A "Notice and/or "Statement of Particulars" contains a statement of charges that have not been proven.
 The Board will meet with the named practitioner to discuss these charges and make a decision, or settle the charges with a consent order.
 After the meeting, the Board may decide to exonerate the practitioner or dismiss the charges.
 Or, the Board may decide that some or all of the charges are proven and a violation of law or regulation occurred.
 If the evidence supports a violation, the Board may take appropriate action against the license of the practitioner.
 Until the Board issues a decision (by letter, order or consent order) that contains findings about these charges, they are not proven.

-Optional Data Elements: Not required by law or regulations however, the physician has the option of including these elements in his profile.
+Optional Data Elements: Not required by law or regulations however, the physician has the option of including these elements in their profile.
 These elements include:

 Days of Week at Practice Locations